+Are you facing a bad pool header error on your Windows 10 PC?
+Well, no worries, we’re here to help.
 I am using Windows OS since Windows 7 releases.
-And, from then to now, still, dozens of users are facing BSOD errors.
-Even, I have faced many times “blue screen of death” errors.
+And, from then to now, I’ve seen many users are facing BSOD errors.
+Even, I faced many times “blue screen of death” errors.
 These errors are quite annoying.
-Because when this error occurs, Computer gets stuck into a boot loop.
-And, if you’re able to start Windows after BSOD error, then it’s easy for you to solve these errors.
-Recently, many Windows users are facing “bad pool header Windows 10” error.
-Though, there are many technical blogs providing solutions to fix this error.
+Because when this kind of error occurs, Computer gets stuck into a boot loop.

 - Outdated or faulty device drivers issue.

-- Antivirus Program or due to recently install software.
+- Antivirus Program or due to recently installed software.

 - External devices.